-The down payment is larger than some other mortgages require because a construction loan can be a little riskier than a regular mortgage, as there is not yet a structure to use as collateral.
+The down payment is larger than some other mortgages require because a construction loan can be a little riskier than a regular mortgage, as there is not yet a finished home to secure the loan.
 If the borrower owns the land already, that equity can be used as part of the down payment, but if they are purchasing the land as well, it can be rolled into the loan.

-And then there’s a lot of flexibility as the loan moves from construction to permanent.
-Borrowers can use a majority of Fifth Third’s loan offerings, choosing a 15 or 30-year term and then a fixed rate or adjustable-rate (ARM) option.
+And then there’s a lot of flexibility as the loan moves from the construction phase to a regular mortgage.
+Borrowers can choose between a majority of Fifth Third’s loan offerings, choosing between a 15 or 30-year term and then a fixed rate or adjustable-rate (ARM) options.

-The process of building a house comes with countless decisions and tradeoffs (and even some headaches), which is why financing shouldn’t be one of them.
-By locking in a low rate and committing to just one close, a construction loan gives a custom home buyer one less thing to put on their “punch list.”
+The process of building a house comes with countless decisions and tradeoffs, which is why financing shouldn’t be one of them.
+By locking in a low rate and committing to just one close, a construction loan gives a home buyer one less thing to put on their “punch list.”